 If enough smart people are in a room together, we'll figure it out.
-Hire slow rather than to "fill a role."
+Hire slowly rather than to "fill a role."

-Simple: the best idea wins.
+The best idea wins.
 Use logic to support your thinking.
 In each meeting, we’ll have discussions to distill the decision we’re making to the fundamental truths of the human condition or physics and then build back up.
-Always discuss the idea not attack the speaker.
+Always discuss the idea, not attack the speaker.
 When a decision is made, disagree and commit wholly.

 No passive aggression.
 If someone isn’t doing something right, tell them.
 Be brutally honest with feedback and don’t sugar coat anything.
 Trust in your team.